Johns Hopkins All Children’s Hospital services are available at locations throughout the west coast of Florida.

 Johns Hopkins All Children's and Bayfront jointly operate a state-approved pediatric trauma program and residency.
 This Level 2 trauma center brings patients to both institutions via helicopter, fixed-wing aircraft and neonatal/pediatric transport ambulances.
 Johns Hopkins All Children's is one of four pediatric trauma centers in the state of Florida.

 The East Region primarily includes Hillsborough, Polk and other nearby counties.
 Johns Hopkins All Children’s has outpatient care centers in Brandon, Lakeland, South Tampa and Tampa plus a Sports Therapy Center in Tampa.
-We also collaborate with community and regional hospitals, including Brandon Regional, Tampa General and Florida Hospital and are the only pediatric affiliate of H. Lee Moffitt Cancer Center.
+We also collaborate with community and regional hospitals, including Brandon Regional, Tampa General and AdventHealth and are the only pediatric affiliate of H. Lee Moffitt Cancer Center.

 The North Region includes northern Pinellas, Pasco, Hernando and other nearby counties.
 Johns Hopkins All Children’s has outpatient care centers in Palm Harbor and New Port Richey.
 We also collaborate with community and regional hospitals, including The Medical Center of Trinity, Bayfront Health Spring Hill and Oak Hill Hospital.
 All Children’s Specialty Physicians provide a variety of services and staff the neonatal intensive care units in each of these facilities.